Local Shapley: Model-Induced Locality and Optimal Reuse in Data Valuation: Empirical Evaluation

 Table~\ref{tab:rq5} examines whether locality must align with the utility evaluation model.
 While earlier experiments construct $\mathcal{N}(t)$ and compute utility under the same model architecture, we introduce cross-model settings to isolate the effect of architectural alignment.
 We build $\mathcal{N}(t)$ using one model’s computational pathway (e.g., $K$-nearest neighbors for WKNN or same-leaf membership for Decision Tree) but evaluate utility under a different model, keeping the convergence criterion and average support size fixed.
 We also include a \textbf{Random} baseline that samples $|\mathcal{N}(t)|$ training points uniformly.

 For WKNN, model-aligned supports deliver the highest correlation and strongest selection performance.
 Substituting Decision Tree pathways leads to a moderate decrease, indicating partial consistency between the two locality definitions, since feature-based splits can still cluster nearby samples.
-The reduction is greater with RBF-SVM supports, where a stringent kernel threshold produces sparse neighborhoods that fail to represent WKNN’s locality structure.
+The reduction is greater with RBF-SVM supports, where a stringent kernel threshold produces sparse neighborhoods that misses WKNN’s locality structure.
 Even so, both cross-model supports markedly surpass the random baseline, with Pearson correlations more than five times higher.
-This suggests that LSMR-A remains robust to architectural mismatch as long as the support set preserves a partial model prediction pathway.
+This suggests LSMR-A remains robust to architectural mismatch as long as the support set preserves a partial model prediction pathway.

 For GNN, misalignment has a substantially stronger impact.
 Replacing graph-structural supports with WKNN or Decision Tree neighborhoods nearly eliminates correlation ($r$ and $\rho \approx 0.1$), even worse than random performance.
 This stems from a severe structural mismatch: GNN predictions depend on message passing over graph topology, while WKNN and Decision Tree supports are defined in feature space.
 Nodes that are close in feature space may be far apart in the graph and thus have minimal influence on GNN predictions, and vice versa.
-Consequently, the misaligned support set fails to capture the true locality of the model, violating the assumption that $\mathcal{N}(t)$ contains the most relevant training points for $v_t$.
+Consequently, the misaligned support set violats the assumption that $\mathcal{N}(t)$ contains the most relevant training points for $v_t$.
 In this case, the approximation bound in Proposition~\ref{prop:approx-global} no longer provides meaningful guarantees, as interactions outside the intended local region dominate the valuation.

 These results show that locality is model-dependent.
 Aligning support set construction with the evaluation model’s computational pathway is essential for preserving valuation fidelity, and the penalty for misalignment grows with structural differences in their definitions of locality as shown in Remark~\ref{remark:model}.